-The claim that mutations are random is deeply true and profoundly false at the same time.
-The true aspect of this assertion stems from the fact that, to the best of our knowledge, the consequences of a mutation have no influence on the likelihood that this mutation will occur or not.
+The claim that mutations are random is profoundly true and profoundly false at the same time.
+The essential aspect of this assertion stems from the fact that, to the best of our knowledge, the consequences of a mutation do not influence the likelihood that this mutation will occur or not.

-In other words, mutations occur at random with respect to whether their effects are useful.
-Therefore, the beneficial changes of DNA do not occur more often simply because an organism could benefit from them.
+In other words, mutations occur randomly, concerning whether their effects are helpful.
+Therefore, the beneficial changes in DNA do not happen more often simply because an organism could benefit from them.

 Furthermore, even if an organism has acquired a beneficial mutation during its lifetime, the corresponding information will not return to the germline DNA of the organism.
 This is a fundamental idea that Jean-Baptiste Lamarck was wrong and Charles Darwin was right.

-However, the idea that mutations are random can be considered false if one takes into account the fact that not all types of mutations occur with the same probability.
-Rather, some occur more frequently than others because they are favored by low-level biochemical reactions.
+However, the idea that mutations are random can be considered false if one believes that not all types of mutations occur with the same probability.
+Instead, some occur more frequently than others because low-level biochemical reactions favor them.

-These reactions are also the main reason why mutations are an unavoidable property of any system that is capable of reproducing in the real world.
+These reactions are also the main reason mutations are an unavoidable property of any system capable of reproducing in the real world.

-Mutation rates are generally very low, and biological systems go to extraordinary extremes to keep them as low as possible, especially since many mutational effects are harmful.
+Mutation rates are generally meager, and biological systems go to extraordinary extremes to keep them as low as possible, especially since many mutational effects are harmful.

-However, mutation rates never reach zero, even in spite of low-level protection mechanisms, such as DNA repair or correction during DNA replication, and high-level mechanisms, such as the deposition of melanin in cells. cutaneous to reduce radiation damage.
+However, mutation rates never reach zero, despite low-level protection mechanisms, such as DNA repair or correction during DNA replication, and high-level mechanisms, such as the deposition of melanin in cells.
+Cutaneous to reduce radiation damage.

-Beyond a certain point, avoiding the mutation simply becomes too costly for the cells.
-Therefore, the mutation will always be present as a powerful force in evolution.
+Beyond a certain point, avoiding the mutation becomes too costly for the cells.
+Therefore, conversion will always be a powerful force in evolution.

 Types of mutations